Objects in the Ear

 - Use tweezers to try to remove the battery.
 If you can't remove it, get medical help.

-- If you or your child swallowed a magnet or lead object:
+- If you have swallowed a disc battery, magnet, or lead object:

 - Do not try to vomit.